 Too many children are losing parents and caregivers to a drug that affects millions of Americans every year.
-Foster care placements have risen alongside opioid misuse and death rates, and opioid-related neonatal abstinence syndrome has skyrocketed, leaving children as the youngest casualties of a nationwide epidemic.
+Foster care placements have risen alongside opioid use disorder and death rates, and opioid-related neonatal abstinence syndrome has skyrocketed, leaving children as the youngest casualties of a nationwide epidemic.

 The crisis is especially prevalent in rural and economically disadvantaged communities where poverty is associated with poor physical and mental well-being, health access is limited, opioid prescription rates are higher, and treatment programs are few.

 Coté speaks from experience, having spent the past two years in a rural northern Maine community working as the clinical director for the Micmac Service Unit.
 During that time, she witnessed countless examples of the devastating effects of opioid misuse on the families she served.
-Here, Coté shares her experience working with a young mother addicted to opioids.
+Here, Coté shares her experience working with a young mother with opioid use disorder.
 Her story illustrates how the opioid crisis is affecting the health of some of our country’s most vulnerable families.

-Not long after Coté arrived on the Micmac community, she met Samantha,* a 34-year-old woman addicted to opioids.
+Not long after Coté arrived on the Micmac community, she met Samantha,* a 34-year-old woman with opioid use disorder.
 Coté began treating her for a dangerous recurring abscess caused by her injection drug use.

 Samantha’s story is not uncommon.
-She had been placed in foster care as a young child, and had become addicted to opioids by the time she was 18.
+She had been placed in foster care as a young child, and had become dependent on opioids by the time she was 18.
 She asked for definitive treatment time and time again, but was not able to access the detox and rehab programs she felt would save her life.